-The conference presents original research from graduate students across the disciplines that deals with visual and material culture, in conjunction with a keynote address from a practicing academic.
+The conference presents original research from graduate students across the disciplines that deals with visual and material culture, in conjunction with a keynote address from a practicing artist, academic, or relevant interlocutor.
 A cornerstone event of our community, the goal is to generate dialogue on compelling topics related to the creation, mobilization, theorization and historicization of the arts, broadly defined.

 To register to attend (virtually), visit our Registration tab.
 To read more about the 2021 theme, or submit a paper for consideration, visit our Call for Papers page.
 Keynote and graduate speaker presentations and bios will be posted in due course.